PRACTICE UPDATE: Revised Safekeeping Rules Take Effect July 1, 2023

 - Interest-bearing client trust accounts established to hold the funds of client, with the client receiving the interest

-Rule 1.15(f) requires lawyers to deposit all nominal or short-term client funds in an IOLTA account.
+Rule 1.15B rIllinois lawyers are required to deposit funds of clients and third persons into IOLTA accounts unless those funds can otherwise earn net income for the client or third person.
+Formerly these types of funds were referred to as “short term” and “nominal” funds.
 Funds that are capable of generating net interest for an individual client should be deposited into a separate, interest-bearing trust account with interest paid to the client.
 Lawyers may not deposit client funds in accounts that do not bear interest, or in their business or operating accounts.